Farmaan02/CivicSense/CONTRIBUTING.md

-# Contributing to CivicSense
+# Contributing to CivicPulse

-Thank you for your interest in contributing to CivicSense!
+Thank you for your interest in contributing to CivicPulse!
 This document provides guidelines and information to help you contribute effectively to the project.

 ## Table of Contents